Forest - Hunting Strength

 He answers my unspoken question.

-“We watch you not to help.”
+“We watch you, but not to help.”

 “I felt that blessings were with you today, and your day would be full of honor.”